 The Holy Oaks of La Tène

-Based on archaeological finds, particularly in the graves of the elite and the reconstruction of settlements, called oppidum/oppida, a reasonably reliable picture of culture, trade and social networks can be given.
-It was a culture with a high level of crafts and organisation and a European system of trade from the Mediterranean to Scandinavian countries.
+The Celtic culture is mainly known by archaeological finds, particularly in the graves of the elite and the reconstruction of settlements, called oppidum/oppida.
+They maintained a system of European trade from the Mediterranean to the Scandinavian countries.

-The oak tree had a religious meaning in their cuture.
-A parc of oaks has been (re)created in the La Tène area to commemorate the ancient inhabitants.
+The oak tree had a religious meaning in the Celtic culture.
+A park of oak trees has been (re)created in the La Tène area to commemorate those ancient inhabitants.